Rogdham/pyzstd/index.rst

     :type level_or_option: int or dict
     :param zstd_dict: Pre-trained dictionary for compression.
     :type zstd_dict: ZstdDict
-    :param pledged_input_size: If set this argument to the size of input data, the :ref:`size<content_size>` will be written into frame header.
+    :param pledged_input_size: If set this argument to the size of input data, the :ref:`size<content_size>` will be written into the frame header.
 If the actual input data doesn't match it, a :py:class:`ZstdError` exception will be raised.
 It may increase compression ratio slightly, and help decompression code to allocate output buffer faster.
     :type pledged_input_size: int
     :param read_size: Input buffer size, in bytes.
     :type read_size: int